Call for Abstract

 - Track 9-4Role of pharma industries in the improvement of pharmacovigilance system

 The clinical trial industry is constantly evolving with diversified clinical research technologies and new clinical studies are being launched at an ever-growing pace.
 Clinical trials have always been a vital part of the medicine development process, as they provide clinical data on the best ways for treating pathological disorders and diseases.
 The importance of diversity in industrial clinical trials and clinical research is to ensure that industrial clinical trials are doing due diligence and being as strategic as possible in their results.
-This diversity makes us to better understand the unmet medical needs of patients.

 In Clinical Research, Statistics plays a prominent role in regulatory submissions.
 Statistical analysis of Pharmacovigilance can be achieved by several guidelines mainly ICH guidelines.
-Adverse Drug Reactions reports can also be considered for the regulatory submission
+Adverse Drug Reactions reports can also be considered for the regulatory submission.

 Case Report in Clinical Trials plays a key role in Clinical Research.
 Case reports may be on unexpected association between diseases, disorders or symptoms.
 An unexpected event in the course of observing, treating a patient, possibilities of pathogenesis of a disease or an adverse effect.
 Unique or rare salient features of a disease or therapeutic approaches or a notable variation of the anatomical structures.

 - Track 12-3Case studies on sexually transmitted diseases